 The ‘Score’ you receive immediately on completing the survey provides a measure of your organizations practices impacting innovation.
 If your ‘Score’ is above 60, you should be concerned about how your organization manages innovation!
 You can compare your opinion on the ‘Ideal’ situation with other registrants.

 Results are confidential and secure to you.
 Information will be used by us for statistical purposes only.
 You can change the data and receive a revised report by logging back in at any time.
 Just use your e-mail and password.
 Expand the use of the information by having others in your organization participate.

 Is your organization aligned or like the birds?
 Is there a consistency of viewpoint vertically throughout the organization and across business units?

 The on-line data base now includes entries from around the world; U.S.A., Canada, Turkey, U.K., Romania, Indonesia, India, Malaysia, Chile, Japan, Brazil, Czech Republic, Portugal and Russia.
-While the good news is that the data base is larger, respondents need to be mindful that the averages set out in the report are based on respondents from all the countries noted, a variety of organizations, and from levels within these organizations.
+While the good news is that the data base is larger, respondents need to be mindful that the averages set out in the report you receive are based on respondents from all the countries noted, a variety of organizations, and from different levels within these organizations.